In my previous posting I ranted a bit about the WTFs related to RxJs hot and cold Observables and didn't come up with a very good workaround.

 function keyDowns(keyCode) { return allKeyDowns.filter(keyCodeIs(keyCode)) }

-When you want to accumulate some state (like player position), you can use toProperty or scan to get a stateful Property.
+to get a stateful Property.
 These things have a meaningful "current value", unlike streams like "keyup events".

-The following creates keyState property from keyups and keydowns of each arrow key, then combines them into a single "direction" property usin toProperty:
+The following creates keyState property from keyups and keydowns of each arrow key, then combines them into a single "direction" property usin

-function concat(a1, a2) {
+:function concat(a1, a2) {

 return a1.concat(a2)